-Sibling sexual trauma is likely the most common form of sexual harm to children.
+Sibling sexual trauma is thought to be one of the most common forms of sexual harm to children.
 It devastates families and individuals like little else.
 Yet it is the least understood, least reported, least talked about of any kind of sexual violation.

 Maybe you're still not sure if these words apply to you.
 Maybe you have been living with a secret for years and don't know how to break the silence.
 Maybe you are still in shock that you needed to search for this kind of information.
 Maybe you are needing information to help a client on this journey.
 This site exists to point you to the information and support you need.